moj-analytical-services/intro_r_training_extension/README.md

 # Bonus examples

-Let’s take a look at a few more examples and tackle some problems that we might encounter as an analyst in DASD.
+Let’s take a look at a few more examples and tackle some problems that we might encounter as an analyst in MoJ.

 ## Example 1 - reshaping